Mags-and-Smitty-Clustering-Project/group/readme.md

 **Hypotheses :**
 1.
-- H_0 : The overall quality of the wine has no relationship to its free sulphur dioxide, total sulphur dioxide & sulphate levels.
+- H_0 : The overall quality of the wine has no relationship to its free sulphur dioxide and total sulphur dioxide levels.
-- H_a : The overall quality of the wine has a relationship to its free sulphur dioxide, total sulphur dioxide & sulphate levels.
+- H_a : The overall quality of the wine has a relationship to its free sulphur dioxide and total sulphur dioxide levels.

 2.
 - H_0 : The levels of citric acid and residual sugar in the wine have no relationship to its quality.
 - H_a : The levels of citric acid and residual sugar in the wine have no relationship to its quality.

 3.
-- H_0 : The levels of fixed acidity and pH in the wine has no relationship to its quality.
+- H_0 : The density of the wine has no relationship to its quality.
-- H_a : The levels of fixed acidity and pH in the wine has a relationship to its quality.
+- H_a : The density of the wine has a relationship to its quality.

 4.
-- H_0 : The total alcohol level in and the density of the wine have no relationship to its quality.
+- H_0 : The total residual sugar in and the density of the wine have no relationship to its quality.
-- H_a : The total alcohol level in and the density of the wine have a relationship to its quality.
+- H_a : The total residual sugar in and the density of the wine have a relationship to its quality.